-Yamunotri, Gangotri, Kedarnath, and Badrinath are known as Chota char dham yatra in Uttarakhand.
-These are known as sacred places that people visit to get peace and the blessings of god.
+Spiritual Char Dham Yatra in Uttarakhand includes Yamunotri, Gangotri, Kedarnath, and Badrinath.
+On these sacred places, people visit to get peace and the blessings of god.

 History of Char Dham: